-Based upon the above proposed tenancy schedule, the subject property's Gross Rental Income will be SAR 25.8 Million per annum.
+The subject property's Full Rental Income is SAR 25.8 million per annum.

-However, we reiterate that the said figure is an estimate of possible rent the property will generate based on the current market rental rates for similar asset, assuming the property is complete and operational.
+However, we reiterate that the said figure is an estimate of possible rent the property will generate based on current market rental rates, assuming the property is complete and operational.
+We understand from the client the property is now complete.